COV-IRT/SARS-CoV-2_workshop/module2/README.md

 ## Learning Objectives
-In the end of Module 2 you should have a clear understanding how to map Illumina reads and identify SNV and SV together.
-In addition, you should be able to identify problems and obtain preliminary insights into your data set at hand.
+In the end of Module 2 you should have a clear understanding how to map Illumina reads and identify SNVs and SVs together.
+Furthermore, you should be able to identify problems and obtain preliminary insights into your data set at hand.

 We will further discuss standard file formats for this application: [BAM](http://samtools.github.io/hts-specs/SAMv1.pdf) and [VCF](http://samtools.github.io/hts-specs/VCFv4.1.pdf) files.

 ***

-## Alignment and quality control (QC) of aligning short read data
+## Alignment and quality control (QC) of aligning short-read data

 ### Mapping reads

-As discussed in the lecture the purpose of a mapping / alignment is to identify the most likely region a given read (i.e. sequenced segment) was originating from a given genome.
+As discussed in the lecture the purpose of a mapping / alignment is to identify the most likely region a given read (i.e. sequenced segment) was originating from a given genome location.

 First we will align the reads to the reference genome.